DoTheEvo/veeam-prometheus-grafana/README.md

 For network shares, called also just `File Backup`.<br>
 Differs from VM backup in a way files are stored, no vbk and vib files, but bunch of `vblob` files.<br>
-Also long term retention requires an archive repository, not available in free version.
+Also, long term retention requires an archive repository, not available in free version.

 #### Agent backup - Managed by server